zbruhnke/dockup/README.md

 ### SSL

-If you want to enable SSL for the dockup domain, symlink your cert and key files
+If you want to enable SSL for the dockup domain, copy your cert and key files
 to: `<dockup_config_dir>/dockup_ssl/crt` and `<dockup_config_dir>/dockup_ssl/key`
-Please note that SSL will not be enabled for service URLs which are created dynamically.
+Please note that this will enable SSL only for dockup itself and not for the service URLs which are created dynamically.

 ### Custom Nginx configurations